PhoenXHO/filtery/README.md

 $ npm install filtery
 ```

-Refer to the [releases page](https://github.com/PhoenXHO/filtery/releases) to download a specific it manually.
+Refer to the [releases page](https://github.com/PhoenXHO/filtery/releases) to download it manually.

 ## Basic Usage